dat3Cph/material/flow5/week1-getting-started/ReactExercise2.md

 ```

 Then add the button and click-event.
+Check here [how to add an `onClick` event](https://react.dev/learn#responding-to-events) to a button component.
 Refactor the fetching part in a separate function would be a good way to start ...

 ### 1.2 useEffect part 1